cupetre/AboutMe/README.md

-# 👋 Thanks for stopping by.
-Hristijan Chupetreski.
+# Hi 👋.
+Thanks for stopping by.
+I'm Hristijan Chupetreski.

+Entering the coding and programming world.
 Finishing my **Bachelor's in Computer Science (English Program)** at **FAMNIT, University of Primorska (Koper, Slovenia)**
-Passionate about **software development,WebDev and DevOps**
+Starting to like **software development,WebDev and DevOps**

-Always learning, always building.
+Always improving, always using stack overflow , always debugging

+Never serious, learning anyways

 ---